MXchuck/mxMinecraft_paper_2022/README.md

 Contact one of our team captains below and ask for the link.
 You will be asked to fill out a short survey with your Minecraft username and agree to our server rules & policies.

 ## Server Rules
 - Though a virtual world, the Student Handbook considers Minecraft a place on campus.
-Anything you say or do on our server will be treated the same as if you said it or did it publicly in StuFac; all school rules and norms apply.
+Anything you say or do on our server will be treated the same as if you said or did it publicly in StuFac; all school rules and norms apply.
 - You must be a member of the Middlesex community in good standing with a verified account to access this server.
 - While pranks and friendly mischief can be fun amongst friends, malicious griefing crosses a line and is not allowed.
 Anytime you are unsure, please employ empathy and ask how you'd feel if it happened to you.
 - [Click here to read our Security Policy](/SECURITY.md)